Contact

 National Geographic Explorer - October 2019 - May 2020

-International Reporting Project Fellow December 2017 - reporting from Japan
+International Reporting Project Fellow December 2017 - reporting from Japan on declining population rates

-Arts Council England - Grant for the arts.
-2012
+Arts Council England - Grant for the arts - 2012

 Awards